 Obesity may be more common in children with asthma because respiratory problems may cause them to play and exercise less frequently.
 A well-known side effect of many asthma medications is weight gain.

-“Part of the problem may be a vicious cycle where asthma and obesity negatively affect each other,” Dr. Gilliland said.
+“Part of the problem may be a vicious cycle, where asthma and obesity negatively affect each other,” Gilliland says.
 “Our results also suggest that asthma inhalers may help prevent obesity in children.
 Although this observation warrants further study, it is interesting that the correlation exists irrespective of physical activity and other asthma medication use.”

 Though it has been difficult to link asthma directly to obesity in children in the past, research has drawn the two closer together.
 As one of the largest and most detailed studies of long-term effects of air pollution on the respiratory and metabolic health of children, USC’s Children’s Health Study looked at two decades worth of data and found that air pollution increases obesity, that children’s lungs grow stronger as air quality improves and that fewer children in Southern California have bronchitis as a result of decreasing pollution levels in the region.

-“Children who have asthma are often overweight or obese, but the scientific literature has not been able to say asthma causes obesity,” said Zhanghua Chen, research associate of environmental health at the Keck School of Medicine.
+“Children who have asthma are often overweight or obese, but the scientific literature has not been able to say asthma causes obesity,” says Zhanghua Chen, MD, assistant professor of preventive medicine at the Keck School.
 “Our study and that of others support the finding that having asthma in early childhood may lead to increased risk of childhood obesity.”

-“If people become less active and overweight when they are younger, then they develop diabetes sooner,” confirmed Anne L. Peters, MD, director of the USC Westside Center for Diabetes at Keck Medicine of USC.
+“If people become less active and overweight when they are younger, then they develop diabetes sooner,” confirms Anne Louise Peters, MD, director of the USC Westside Center for Diabetes at Keck Medicine of USC and professor of clinical medicine at the Keck School.

 Protecting children from air pollution